1:1 Mentorship + Placement Support

 Interview readiness

-Confidence in DSA + System Design for the loop you’re entering.
+Confidence in DSA, System Design, communication, and the loop you are entering.

 What we do guarantee

-A clean system: preparation + weekly evaluation + feedback + guidance.
+A clean system: preparation + AI-assisted drafts + weekly evaluation + feedback + human-reviewed guidance.
 Referrals are optional leverage.
-The foundation is your skill — and that’s what we build properly.
+The foundation is your skill, positioning, and interview readiness.

-If the role level is a step higher than your current scope, we’ll first strengthen your positioning — so your application lands confidently.
+If the role level is a step higher than your current scope, we first strengthen your positioning and preparation.

-If hiring is slow in a company or role, we focus on a smarter target list and stronger tailoring — so you still keep momentum.
+If hiring is slow in a company or role, we focus on a smarter target list, better tailoring, and consistent momentum.

-If your readiness milestones aren’t completed yet, we focus on finishing them first — so referral support, when used, has maximum impact.
+If your readiness milestones are not completed yet, we focus on finishing them first so any referral support has maximum impact.

 Mock Interview Engine